rcarmo/github-actions-multiarch-docker/README.md

 # github-actions-multiarch-docker

-This is a shim/template repo for a GitHub Actions pipeline to build multi-architecture images, converted from [azure-pipelines-multiarch-docker](https://github.com/rcarmo/azure-pipelines-multiarch-docker)
+This is a (WIP) shim/template repo for a GitHub Actions pipeline to build multi-architecture images, converted from [azure-pipelines-multiarch-docker](https://github.com/rcarmo/azure-pipelines-multiarch-docker)
 ## Pipeline Structure

 At the Azure Pipelines level, this creates: